pdesai5839/cassandra_cluster/README.md

 Couple things to note in the image above:
 1. Rows in each partition are ordered by the Clustering Key.
 2. Combination of Partition Key & Clustering Key uniquely identifies each row.
+3. Partition Key is used to create and populate the partitions.
+4. Data is read from and written to different nodes based on the Partiton Key.